wantyapps/shitmovie2/movie2.md

         "No, it's definitely an Ivil plan"

 Uncomfortable pause (silence).

+SPY 2 stares at the picture, before snatching it and turning to head back out the door.

+Spy 2 "This might be useful..."

 FADE OUT, with a sudden cut in the middle TO:
 ## Scene 10: Comic break (kinda)